AlibabaCloudDocs/hologram/intl.en-US/Hologres SQL/Extension functions/windowFunnel and retention functions (Beta).md

         (3301,'2019-06-15 23:00:00');
         ```

-    -   -   To obtain information about user churn from June 17 to June 21, 2019, use the following SQL statement:
+    -   -   To obtain information about user churn from June 17 to June 21, 2019, execute the following SQL statement:

     ```
     SELECT